nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 * **DocumentReference fields**

-  If any of the field conditions are not met, this error will be thrown.
+  If any of the following field conditions are not met, this error will be thrown:

     |Element|Condition|
     |-------|---------|